USEPA/spworkshop.sfs24/README.md

-THIS REPOSITORY IS NOT CURRENTLY INTENDED FOR PUBLIC USE.

 # Welcome!

 Welcome to the repository for the "Spatial Analysis and Statistical Modeling with R and `spmodel`" workshop at the 2024 Society for Freshwater Science Conference in Philadelphia, PA, USA.
 To view the workshop's accompanying workbook, [visit here](https://usepa.github.io/spworkshop.sfs24/).
 To download the workshop's slides, [visit here](https://github.com/USEPA/spworkshop.sfs24/blob/main/slides.html).